-Harley Herman has been a trial and legal advice and assistance attorney for small businesses, consumers and individuals with Probate, Wills and Trust needs for 42 years.
+Harley Herman has been a trial and legal advice and assistance attorney for small businesses, and individuals with Probate, Wills and Trust needs for over 40 years.
 He has served as the 2015 President of the Plant City Bar Association and has served on several on Florida Bar Committees and Sections, including his service as Chair of the Student Education and Admissions to the Bar Committee, Vice Chair of the Prepaid Legal Services Committee and Chair of the Equal Opportunities of Law Section.

 Harley’s parents were small business entrepreneurs who involved their son in the work of their businesses from an early age.
 School vacations were spent with his father on sales and delivery trips to Mom and Pop businesses across New York City, where he learned the success, problems and needs of his father’s customers.
 By high school, his work expanded to management and legal issues of his parents’ school and transportation businesses, as well as the day to day grab-a-tool and fix a problem chores of these small businesses.
 Upon his parents’ retirement to Southwest Florida, Harley enrolled at the University of South Florida and earned his Business Administration BA in 1975 as a top ten graduate in his triple Business Administration majors of Accounting, Finance and Economics.

 I want to help you pursue your goals.